Simply-typed constant-domain modal lambda calculus I: distanced beta reduction and combinatory logic: Pure combinatory logic and the weak lambda calculus

 The following is another technical proposition (cf. \cite[Lemma 9.13(d) p.
 97]{Hindley2008-vw}).
-We need it to establish our correspondence between $\mltup$ and $\cltup$ later in Theorem~\ref{thm:frommltuptoclt}: \begin{prop} (Substitution in lambda calculus mirrored by substitution in combinatory logic).
+We need it to establish our correspondence between $\mltup$ and $\cltup$ later in Theorem~\ref{thm:frommltuptoclt}: \begin{prop}[Substitution in lambda calculus mirrored by substitution in combinatory logic, in a signature with no constants of state type] Suppose that the signature has no constants of state type.

 Suppose that $\typd{L}{C}$ is a term of $\mltup$.
 Suppose that $\typd{v}{A}$ is a variable of $\mltup$ and suppose that $\typd{N}{A}$ is a term of $\mltup$.